#Speak Your Peace

 What is #SpeakYourPeace?

-This autumn Theatre Centre is producing #SpeakYourPeace - A digital festival of monologues exploring the role of peace and protest since 1918 in response to the centenary of the First World War Armistice. #SpeakYourPeace will launch on September 21st 2018 on the UN International Day of Peace.
+#SpeakYourPeace is a digital festival of monologues exploring the role of peace and protest since 1918 in response to the centenary of the First World War Armistice. #SpeakYourPeace launched on September 21st 2018 on the UN International Day of Peace.

 #SpeakYourPeace encourages young people to get inspired by these stories and equip them with skills to write their own monologues exploring what peace and protest means to them today.